The US Trade Deficit, Explained

 What Is A Trade Deficit?

 In the most basic terms, a trade deficit is created when a country’s imports exceed its exports.
 Countries can have an overall trade deficit in which they are a net importer of goods.
-They can have a trade deficit with specific companies in which they buy more goods from a particular country than they sell to that same country.
+They can have a trade deficit with specific countries in which they buy more goods from a particular country than they sell to that same country.

 Countries tend to want to export more goods than they import because a trade surplus creates an inflow of currency into the country.
 Countries which are not major goods producers and/or wealthy countries that purchase a lot of goods are typically the ones that end up with trade deficits.
 Countries import goods when domestic suppliers cannot meet domestic demand or when domestic prices are much higher than foreign prices on similar goods.